alchemistcoin/token-extensions/README.md

 # token-extensions

-This library provides you with Solidity contract utilities to help you create a Copper a fair NFT drop powered by Balancer's Liquidity Bootstrapping Pools
+This library provides you with Solidity contract utilities to help you create a Copper NFT drop powered by Balancer's Liquidity Bootstrapping Pools.

 ## Installation

-To get started, install the library in your NFT contract project using
+To get started, install the library in your NFT smart contract's project using

 ```shell
 npm install --save @alchemistcoin/token-extensions